gabe-ng/Restaurant-Review-App/README.md

 https://github.com/gabe-ng/Restaurant-Review-App
 ```

-To view the app, navigate to the project, go to the project's **dist** directory.
-In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-For example, with Python: `python -m SimpleHTTPServer 8000`
+To view the app, navigate to the project and launch a local client server using Python from your terminal.
+For example, with Python 2: `python -m SimpleHTTPServer 8000` or Python 3: `python3 -m http.server 8000`

 You can check out the original repository [here](https://github.com/udacity/mws-restaurant-stage-1).